 Additionally, ITU has recommended that national regulatory authorities (NRAs) collaborate with each other and with competition authorities to ensure consistent and effective regulation of digital platforms (ITU and the World Bank, 2020).
-The Authority will continue its work with regional and international bodies such as the Inter-American Telecommunications Commission (CITEL) and ITU to develop coordinated and consistent regulatory strategies.
+The Authority will continue its work with regional and international bodies such as the Caribbean Telecommunications Union (CTU), the Inter-American Telecommunications Commission (CITEL) and ITU to develop coordinated and consistent regulatory strategies.